 - 1. The Corporation of the City of Burlington adopts By-law XX-2024 Emergency and Continuity Management Program, which includes, as part of this By-law, the following appendices: - Appendix A: Emergency and Continuity Management Program; - Appendix B: Emergency Response Plan; and - Appendix C: Emergency and Continuity Management Program Committee Terms of Reference. - 2.
 The following designations are appointed as outlined in Appendix B: - Community Emergency Management Coordinator and alternates - Emergency Control Group members, including the Public Information Officer and alternates - 3.
 Emergency and Continuity Management Program Committee members, and a program committee chair are appointed, as outlined in Appendix C. - 4.
-By-law 07-2024 is hereby repealed.
+By-law 07-2024 is hereby repealed. - 5.
+This By-law comes into force on the day it is passed.

-Passed this 19th day of November 2024
+Passed this 19th day, of November 2024